 Congenital Heart Disease

-Congenital Heart Disease, also known as Congenital Heart Defects, refers to one or more structural conditions present in the heart at birth.
+Congenital Heart Disease, also known as Congenital Heart Defects, refers to one or more structural issues present in the heart at birth.

 There are various types of congenital heart disease, and an individual may have more than one defect.
 The severity can range from no symptoms or mild symptoms that don’t require treatment to serious conditions that require surgical intervention.

-Less commonly reported CHDs include: Dextraposition of the Great Arteries, Double Outlet Right Ventricle, Hypoplastic Right Heart, Coarctation of the Aorta, Aortic Stenosis, Aortic Regurgitation, Ascending Aorta Dilation, Mitral Valve Prolapse, and an Enlarged Heart.
+• Less commonly reported CHDs include: Dextroposition of the Great Arteries, Double Outlet Right Ventricle, Hypoplastic Right Heart, Coarctation of the Aorta, Aortic Stenosis, Aortic Regurgitation, Ascending Aorta Dilation, Mitral Valve Prolapse, and an Enlarged Heart.

 Congenital heart disease in 8p Heroes with an inversion/duplication/deletion tends to be minor and often resolves spontaneously, in contrast to 8p Heroes with a deletion, where the conditions may require more attention.